JacobNoahGlik/AlgoHomeworks/Homework2/breakdown.md

 Most students get tripped up by the "square" and try to encapsulate its properties in their code. **Don't do that**.

-After reading part 3 of the assignment (before starting to write code), students **should** see that the square itself is not relevant, but instead, the values are what's important.
-The sum of the rows is also important.
+After reading part 3 of the assignment (before starting to write code), students **should** see that the square itself is not relevant, but instead, the values themselves are what's important.
+The sum of the rows (`33`) is also important.

 * ##### JAVA:
     ```java